bmshouse/donetick-android/WEBVIEW_API_CAPTURE.md

 - **Individual Actions**: URLs like `/api/v1/chores/:id/do`, `/api/v1/chores/:id/skip`, `/api/v1/chores/:id/update` are handled separately
 - **Chore Done Action**: When `/api/v1/chores/:id/do` is called, only the specific chore's notification is cancelled, preserving other notifications

-### Problems Solved

-**Problem 1**: When a chore was marked as done via `/api/v1/chores/:id/do`, the response would trigger the full chores data handler, which would:
-1. Cancel all existing notifications
-2. Reschedule notifications only for chores in the response (often just the completed chore or empty)
-3. Result in all other notifications being lost

-**Solution**: The `/do` action now only cancels the notification for the specific completed chore, leaving all other notifications intact.

-**Problem 2**: The WebView was intercepting multiple API endpoints that contained "chores" in the URL, including:
-- `/api/v1/chores` (actual chores list - 4 items)
-- `/api/v1/history` (chore history - 8 completed chore records)
-- Other endpoints like `/api/v1/labels`, `/api/v1/members`, etc.

-This caused the notification system to process history data as if it were active chores, leading to incorrect notification counts.

-**Solution**: The JavaScript interceptor now uses precise regex matching to only capture the exact `/api/v1/chores` endpoint, excluding history and other related endpoints.

 ## Benefits

 1. **Hybrid Approach**: Keep using WebView for the main interface while adding native features